Esmond Dorney: Early life

 He was born to Marie Louise Kiernan and James Henry Dorney in Melbourne, Victoria, and grew up from his teenage years in Elwood.

 Dorney studied Architecture at the University of Melbourne in 1925–1926, until he was expelled for racing his Delage around the university campus.
 He later claimed to have been disenchanted in any case, dismissing the course as "a meaningless pursuit of Classical Revival."

 He enrolled instead at Brighton Technical College, and commenced articles in the office of Australia's then most radical architects, Walter Burley Griffin and Marion Mahoney Griffin.

-In 1929, he began taking commissions of his own, and in 1931 established his own office, just as the full effects of the Great Depression were being felt, and there was little work.
+The first project attributed to Dorney dates from 1929.
+In 1931 he established his own office, just as the full effects of the Great Depression were being felt, and there was little work.
 He spent some of his time in the period taking art classes, and studying engineering with Henry Allen, design engineer for the prominent firm of Johns & Waygood.
 In 1931 he married local girl Margaret Lambie, and the couple had two sons, John and Earl.